International Affairs: Leaving SAIC

 Returning from a Leave of Absence (RLOA)

 If you are returning from a voluntary Leave of Absence you will need to contact the Academic Advising Office to schedule an appointment to be reinstated as a student.
 Once you are reinstated, contact the International Affairs office for advisement on immigration procedures.
 You should start this process at least two to three months before you plan to return to SAIC.
+Please refer to the steps in the International Student RLOA Check-In Form [PDF] to return to SAIC as an international student.

 Transferring your Record to Another School